Ajayyy18/ProjectFlow/README.md

-# 🚀 ProjectFlow – Educational Project Management System
+# 🚀 ProjectFlow – Efficient Project and Team Management System

 ## 📌 Overview

-**ProjectFlow** is a full-stack educational project management platform designed to streamline academic project collaboration between students and administrators.
+**ProjectFlow** is a full-stack educational project management system designed to help academic institutions to streamline project collaboration between students and administrators.

 It enables: